sanchezfauste/Lisp/README.md

 A simple lisp implementation in Java.

 This is the code we presented at the programming contest in memory of Josep Mª Ribó.
-The code base was designed by Juan Manuel Gimeno Illa and the code is avaliable on https://github.com/jmgimeno/butterp
+The code base was designed by Juan Manuel Gimeno Illa and the code is avaliable on: https://github.com/jmgimeno/butterp

 Dedicated to the memory of Josep Mª Ribó.